mattamx/mattamx/README.md

 I’m currently revitalizing my projects, LinkedIn and GitHub (*new profile photo coming soon*) as well as beginning the process of acquiring various certifications.
 Personal website in the works. 🚧

-Really enjoying the process of thinking like a data scientist and reading up on mathematics for machine learning after having tons of fun completing my [TripleTen Data Science](https://tripleten.com/data-science/#first) bootcamp.
-Contemplating furthering my studies with an MS in Data Science from UC Berkeley, stay tuned.
+Having completed my [TripleTen Data Science](https://tripleten.com/data-science/#first) program this past December, I've been putting in the work of building myself a roadmap to be able to achieve my number one goal of 2024, to be able to call myself a full-fledged data scientist.
+At the same time, I'm contemplating furthering my studies with an MS in Data Science from UC Berkeley, stay tuned.

 `Fun fact`: I eat more than 15lbs of meat a week.